mdspro15/philo/README.md

 + If a philosopher hasn't eaten in a certain timeframe, he will die.
 + Philosphers cannot communicate with each other.

-We must keep all philosophers alive, avoid starvation and deadlock.<br>
 This program must take some parameters.
 + **number_of_philosophers** : a number of philosophers and forks.
 + **time_to_die** : a number representing the time in milliseconds a philosopher has to live after a meal.
 If a philosopher hasn’t started eating time_to_die milliseconds after the beginning of his last meal or the beginning of the simulation, he will die.